tum-pbs/pbdl-book/physicalloss.md

 quite sad to see here is that we only use physical models and numerics as an "external" tool to produce a big pile of data 😢.

+We as humans have a lot of knowledge about how to describe physical processes mathematically.
+As the following chapters will show, we can improve the training process by guiding it with our human knowledge of physics.

 ```{figure} resources/physloss-overview.jpg
 ---
 height: 220px